VladChat/luggage-scale/blog_src/content/posts/2025/10/threats-to-federal-judges-in-2025-have-already-topped-last-year-s-total-numbers-.md

 ### How can travelers enhance their safety during trips?
 Travelers can enhance safety by packing smartly, staying informed about their destinations, using secure luggage, and keeping emergency contacts handy.

-For more information on travel solutions, consider checking out our guides on <a href="https://www.luggage-scale.com/luggage-accessories/">luggage accessories</a> and <a href="https://www.luggage-scale.com/best-luggage-scales/">travel scales</a> to ensure a seamless travel experience.
+For more information on travel solutions, consider checking out our guides on luggage accessories and travel scales to ensure a seamless travel experience.